 Debatably the world’s most iconic beer, Guinness has been brewed at St. James’ Gate brewery in Dublin, Ireland, since 1759.
 This world famous Irish stout is a must-drink on St. Patrick’s Day, and frankly, every day if you’re Irish.

 There are a handful of Irish meals that are simply begging to be paired with a glass of wine.
-The following Ireland wine pairings aren’t just luck – they’re matches made in green heaven.
+The following Irish wine pairings aren’t just luck - they’re matches made in green heaven.
+(Disclaimer: We won’t be pairing any of these traditional Irish dishes with Wild Irish Rose - the delightfully cheap and super sweet stuff of legend you can find in any grocery store wine aisle.)

-We recommend our MeetCute Merlot – this smooth tannin red is brimming with dark fruit aromas of juicy plum, raspberry, and black cherry with dark chocolate in the finish.
+Example: We recommend our MeetCute Merlot.
+This smooth tannin red is brimming with dark fruit aromas of juicy plum, raspberry, and black cherry with dark chocolate in the finish.

-Shepherd’s Pie is a hearty dish that pairs well with Sangiovese.
+This hearty dish pairs well with Sangiovese.
 Spiced lamb meat complements the wine’s lively acidity, medium tannins, and savory notes.
-A Northern Rhone Syrah is a great backup – the savory, juicy flavors will jive with the gaminess of the lamb.
+A Northern Rhone Syrah is a great backup - the savory, juicy flavors will jive with the gaminess of the lamb.

 In Vino Finito